dram1964/cloudarchitect/docs/azure/networking.md

 [Microsoft VNet Docs](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-networks-udr-overview)

-Azure Virtual Network is a logical isolation of the Azure Cloud dedicated to your subscription.
+Azure Virtual Network (VNet) is a logical isolation of the Azure Cloud dedicated to your subscription.
+Azure VNet is an IaaS resource, providing a software-defined private network.

+- VNets belong to a resource group and can only be part of one Region
+- Traffic entering VNet and region is not billed: only traffic leaving the VNet and Region is billed
+- External VNet routing is either:
+    - Hot-Potato routing: packet is passed to the internet as soon as possible
+    - Cold-Potato routing: packets stay on Microsoft network as long as possible.
+This means packet is handed to an Edge Point of Presence to be delivered to its final destination.
+Cold-Potato routing ensures the packets spends the least time on the internet, and results in fast delivery and lower latency
+- Internet communication - VMs can connect to the internet by default.
+To connect to the VM from the internet you can assign a Public IP address or put the VM behind a public load balancer
+- Communication between Azure resources - some services (VMs, App Services, AKS, VMSS) can communicate via the Virtual Network.
+Other services (CosmosDB, Service Bus, Key Vault, Storage Accounts, Azure SQL Db) require Service Endpoints
+- Address Space - the address space for each VNet needs to be unique in your subscription and for any other network that you wish to connect to
+- NAT Gateway - you can configure a subnet to use a static outbound IP address when accessing the internet
+- Bastion Host - can be enabled for the VNet
+- DDoS Protection - can be enabled for the VNet
+- Subnet Delegation - designate a subnet to be used for a dedicated service

-Each VNet has its own CIDR address block and can be linked to other VNets and on-prem networks as long as the CIDR blocks do not overlap.
+Each VNet has its own CIDR address block and can be either isoloted or linked to other VNets and on-prem networks as long as the CIDR blocks do not overlap.

+Control traffic into a VNet using a VPN Gateway, an NSG or a firewall

+- A firewall can control access to multiple VNets across multiple subscriptions
+- A VPN Gateway can only be applied to a single VNet
+- NSGs are applied at the Subnet or Device level

 The virtual network can be segmented into subnets (**use ipcalc to help with subnet addressing**).
 Azure reserves the first 4 and the last IP address from each subnet.
 For the 192.168.1.0/24 subnet, the reservations are: